Cost of Living in Sedona, AZ [2025]

 Job Market in Sedona

 The good news for anyone looking to call Sedona home is that even though the cost of living is slightly above the national average, there ia a strong job market.
-The unemployment rate in Sedona falls below the national average of 6.0%, currently at 5.6%.
+The unemployment rate in Sedona falls above the national average of 3.5%, currently at 5.6%.
 Not only has the job market in Sedona seen an increase of 2.7% year over year but future growth is anticipated to rise up 44.1% over the next decade.

 Sedona has evolved into a booming economy, focusing primarily on accommodation, food services, healthcare, and social assistance.
 Some of the city’s major employers include the Enchantment Resort, Diamond Resorts, and Hilton Sedona Resort and Spa.